Does Alcohol impede Fat Loss

 Energy values of Protein, Carbohydrate, Fats and Alcohol

 Protein and carbohydrates both contain ~4 calories or 16 kilojoules per gram, while fat contains almost double at 9 calories / 37 kilojoules.
-Alcohol sits between with 7 calories or 29 kilojoules per gram.
+Alcohol sits in between with 7 calories or 29 kilojoules per gram consumed.

 The Final step – Substitution of Energy